BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 **Usage Example:** _Sum the value of all unspent UTXOs._

 At this point, you can start using JQ output for simple math.
-For example, adding up the amount of those unspent transactions with a simple `awk` script would give you the equivalent of `getbalance`:
+For example, adding up the values of those unspent transactions with a simple `awk` script would give you the equivalent of `getbalance`:
 ```
 $ bitcoin-cli listunspent | jq -r '.[] | .amount' | awk '{s+=$1} END {print s}'
 6.61